7 Best Business Checking Accounts for LLCs (2022)

 Chase Bank understands that your time is valuable and gives you the tools to focus on what matters most – growing your business.

-With abilities such as taking card payments on the phone, having the right security and getting money into your account just by opening it, Chase Bank is the go-to bank for many LLCs.
+With abilities such as taking card payments on the phone, having the right security and getting money into your account just by opening it, Chase Bank is the go-to bank for a limited liability company and those that just started a new business.

 - Free up the cash you need to keep your business moving forward and avoid overdraft fees with real-time access to your accounts.